pliskintech/NodeSchool/readme.txt

-This is where I place NodeSchool workshop solutions while learning about Node.js
+This is where I place [NodeSchool Workshop](https://nodeschool.io/) solutions while learning about Node.js